 In 1992 I left Australia travelling to Nepal and beyond.
 This was the first time I had ever travelled outside Australia.

 I knew very little about Nepal at the time and what to expect.
 Riding in the taxi ride from the Tribhuvan International Airport to Kathmandu’s Thamel district my eyes were opened.
-I felt as though I was on a different planet, not a country and a million miles from the suburban life I knew.
-I was very excited to see more of this country (planet) and its people.
+I felt as though I was on a different planet, not a different country and a million miles from the suburban life I knew.

 Having returned to Nepal since my first trip I have seen many changes over 25+ years with exception of the people.
 The Nepalese are some of the kindest and most welcoming people living in a harsh environment with little facilities compared to those in a first world country.